VectorInstitute/FL4Health/research/picai/nnunet_scripts/nnunet_overview.md

 For information about setting the environment variables, visit the [nnUNet Environment Variables Documentation](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/set_environment_variables.md)

 ### Dataset Formatting
 Datasets must be located in the nnUNet_raw folder.
 Each segmentation dataset is stored as a separate 'Dataset'.
-Datasets areassociated with a dataset ID, a three digit integer, and a dataset name (which you can freely choose): For example, Dataset005_Prostate has 'Prostate' as dataset name and the dataset id is 5.
+Datasets are associated with a dataset ID, a three digit integer, and a dataset name (which you can freely choose): For example, Dataset005_Prostate has 'Prostate' as dataset name and the dataset id is 5.
 Datasets are stored in the nnUNet_raw folder like this:
 ```
 nnUNet_raw/
 ├── Dataset001_BrainTumour